MicrosoftDocs/bi-shared-docs/docs/analysis-services/adomd/multidimensional-models-adomd-net-client/retrieving-metadata-working-with-adomd-net-object-model.md

 -   The <xref:Microsoft.AnalysisServices.AdomdClient.MiningStructureCollection> exposes information about the mining structures on the server.

- To determine how to query against a mining model on the server, iterate through the <xref:Microsoft.AnalysisServices.AdomdServer.MiningModel.Columns%2A> collection.
+ To determine how to query against a mining model on the server, iterate through the Microsoft.AnalysisServices.AdomdServer.MiningModel.Columns collection.
 Each <xref:Microsoft.AnalysisServices.AdomdClient.MiningModelColumn> object exposes the following characteristics:

 -   Whether the object is an input column (<xref:Microsoft.AnalysisServices.AdomdClient.MiningModelColumn.IsInput%2A>).